 Four courses and a research project (BIOT 480).
-The four courses are BIOL 491, plus three others selected from BIOL 401-402, BIOL 404-409, BIOL 430-431, BIOL 434-435, BIOL 453, BIOL 492-493.
-With the approval of the Head of the School of Biological Sciences, one course may be chosen from other 400-level BIOL or BCHM courses.
+The courses are BIOL 491, plus at least two others selected from BIOL 430-435, BIOL 453, BIOL 492, BIOL 493.
+The fourth course should be selected with the approval of the School of Biological Sciences Fourth Year Coordinator.